vishesh1999gupta/Competitive_Problems/README.md

 # Competitive_Problems
-This repository conatins competitive questions of hacker rank,codechef and spoj
+This repository conatins competitive questions of hacker rank,codechef and spoj.